Origin: Yame, Fukuoka, Japan

 Tea harvested and produced strictly by hand using artisanal methods.

 Sencha is slightly fragmented due to roasting, so it is good to put it in infusion for a shorter time than other Japanese green teas, because even with a short infusion we will get an intense experience.
 Open the bag, and place the tea in the preheated teapot, the scents that will come with the steam will be heavenly.
-The brew spreads throughout the body, with a subtle roasted flavor, which comes as a translucent dress on the tea.
+The infusion spreads throughout the body, with a subtle roasted flavor, which comes as a translucent dress on the tea.

 No trace of burnt smoke flavor.
 A special and pleasant tea, easy to brew and satisfying.
 We can't get enough of this wonderfully fragrant tea that brings a bit of spring atmosphere to the long, cold days of winter.